How a Persian Carpet Is Made

 Cotton: The Foundation of Stability

-Cotton forms the structural backbone of many Persian rugs, especially in the warp and weft.
+Cotton forms the structural backbone of many Persian rugs, particularly in the warp and weft.
+Strong and flexible, it withstands high loom tension, providing stability and shape.

-Affordable and widely available, cotton is used both in everyday carpets and in many high-quality workshop pieces.
+Its affordability and availability make cotton common in both everyday rugs and high-quality workshop pieces.

 Wool – The Soul of Tradition